Some people describe pink Himalayan salt as one of the purest salts available, and say it boasts several health

 An aid to hydration

 Some believe that adding a pinch of pink salt to meals or drinks can help the body achieve optimal fluid balance and prevent dehydration.

 It is true that sodium is necessary to maintain proper fluid balance.
 However, this is true of sodium from other sources as well as pink Himalayan salt.

 Risks and considerations

 Bear the following points in mind if using pink Himalayan salt:

 Iodine is a mineral that the body needs for maintaining proper thyroid function and cell metabolism.
 Great sources of iodine include fish, sea vegetables, dairy, and eggs, among other foods.

 Iodized salt is another common source of this trace mineral.
 Approximately 75 percent of households in the United States use iodized salt.

 Although pink Himalayan salt may naturally contain some iodine, it most likely contains less iodine than iodized salt.
 Therefore, those who have iodine deficiency or are at risk of deficiency may need to source iodine elsewhere if using pink salt instead of table salt.

 Although sodium is necessary for preserving life, it is important to monitor the intake of any type of salt.
 While sodium is necessary in small quantities, too much can have a negative impact on health.

 Those with kidney, heart, or liver issues, or people on a sodium-restricted diet, should monitor their sodium intake and limit their use of all salt, including pink Himalayan salt.

 Even people in good health should monitor sodium intake.
 A 2016 report from the Centers for Disease Control and Prevention (CDC) states that over 90 percent of children and 89 percent of adults consume more than the recommended amount of sodium.

 Too much sodium

-The 2015 to 2020 Dietary Guidelines for Americans recommend that people eat less than 2,300 milligrams (mg), or roughly one tablespoon, of sodium daily.
+The 2015 to 2020 Dietary Guidelines for Americans recommend that people eat less than 2,300 milligrams (mg) of sodium daily.
 This equates to approximately 1 teaspoon of regular table salt per day.